tbarbette/fastclick/README.packetmill.md

 For more information, please refer to PacketMill's [paper][packetmill-paper] and [repo][packetmill-repo].

-## Source-code Modifications
+## Building

-PacketMill performs multiple source-code optimizations that exploit the availabe information in a given NF configuration file.
+PacketMill performs multiple source-code optimizations that exploit the available information in a given NF configuration file.
 We have implemented these optimizations on top of `click-devirtualize`.

-To use these optimization, you need to build and install FastClick as follows:
+To use these optimizations, you need to build and install FastClick as follows:

 ```bash
 git clone git@github.com:tbarbette/fastclick.git